8-Chlorotheophylline

 8-Chlorotheophylline, also known as 1,3-dimethyl-8-chloroxanthine, is a stimulant drug of the xanthine chemical class, with physiological effects similar to caffeine.
 Its main use is in combination (salt) with diphenhydramine in the antiemetic dimenhydrinate (Dramamine).
-Diphenhydramine reduces nausea but causes drowsiness, and the stimulant properties of 8-Chlorotheophylline help reduce that side effect.
+Diphenhydramine reduces nausea but causes drowsiness, and the stimulant properties of 8-chlorotheophylline help reduce that side effect.

-Despite being classified as a xanthine stimulant, 8-chlorotheophylline generally not produce any locomotor activity above control in mice and does not appear to cross the blood-brain barrier well.
+Despite being classified as a xanthine stimulant, 8-chlorotheophylline generally does not produce any hyperlocomotion above control in mice and does not appear to cross the blood–brain barrier well.

-The 8-chloro modification is not selected for pharmacological properties; instead, it was to raise the acidity of the xanthine amine group enough to form a co-salt with diphenhydramine.
+The 8-chloro modification was not selected for pharmacological properties; instead, it was to raise the acidity of the xanthine amine group enough to form a co-salt with diphenhydramine.

-The drug is also sold in combination with promethazine, again as a salt.
+The drug is also sold in combination with promethazine as a salt.